(225 ILCS 65/70-5)

 (6) Failing, within 90 days, to provide a response to

-a request for information in response to a written request made by the Department by certified mail.
+a request for information in response to a written request made by the Department by certified or registered mail or by email to the email address of record.

 (7) Engaging in dishonorable, unethical or